Aum2405/solanamodule-2/README.md

-# INTEGRATION OF SOLANA WALLET - feature
+# INTEGRATION OF SOLANA WALLET - VS

 ## Description
 This project is a demonstration of integrating Solana wallet functionality into a web application.
 It showcases the process of creating a new Solana account, connecting to the Phantom wallet, and performing a transfer to a new wallet.